-What are the potential benefits of this review and possible change?
+What are the potential benefits of this evolution?

-Is the purpose of this possible change to make the standards more difficult?
+Is the purpose of this evolution to make the standards more difficult?
 Easier?

 No. The purpose of this process is not necessarily to make the certification more or less challenging, but potentially more focused, meaningful, and impactful.
 Any change, however, will mean that there would be implications on what companies would need to do to be eligible for the certification in the future.
 This change will be thoughtfully managed and implemented to avoid disruption, especially for the existing B Corp community.

 How would this affect the existing B Corp community?

 Whenever there are changes to the standards for B Corp Certification, legacy policies and procedures are developed to avoid disruption to the community.
 Standards changes are never designed in such a way to automatically remove existing B Corps from the community, and this process will be no different.
 B Lab wants to ensure our community has time and resources to meet the new standards, so they will be rolled out gradually in a phased manner.
 We will communicate rollout and transition timelines in advance, so companies don't have to worry about trying to comply with the new standards at once.